manroygood/Quantum-Graphs/readme.md

 * More advanced IMEX time-steppers
 * More general vertex conditions

-We are happy to consider adding features and/or to merge in contributions.
+We are happy to consider adding features and/or merging contributions.

 If you use the package for published work, please cite it as